uber/kraken/docs/CONFIGURATION.md

 # Configuring Storage Backend For Origin And Build-Index

 Storage backends are used by Origin and Build-Index for data persistence.
-Kraken has support for S3, GCD, HDFS, http (readonly), and Docker Registry (readonly) as [backends](https://github.com/uber/kraken/tree/master/lib/backend).
+Kraken has support for S3, GCS, HDFS, http (readonly), and Docker Registry (readonly) as [backends](https://github.com/uber/kraken/tree/master/lib/backend).

 Multiple backends can be used at the name time, configured based on namespaces of requested blob and tag  (for docker images, that means the part of image name before ":").